timsjt/EGL314_TEAMB/README.md

 </h2>

-Project **L.U.M.E.N** is an experiential / exploratory initiative that invites you to re-awaken the “Temple of Lumen” using modern audio visual technology.
-There are 4 stations :
+Project **L.U.M.E.N** is takes place in Sector 536 - A cosmic frontier within NYP , named after the classroom where it all began.
+This project is inspired by Singapore's growing investment in space research and technology.
+Sector 536 invites guests to explore a series of immersive space stationed at the edge of the unknown , these are the 4 exhibits :

 1. Station 1 - Laser Defence Protocol
 2. Station 2 - Kinetic Core Recharge